- Majors & Degrees

 Master of Science in Nursing - Nurse Practitioner (MSN-NP)

-The Master of Science in Nursing - Nurse Practitioner program (MSN-NP) at Saint Louis University School of Nursing prepares RN's as leaders in the role of the nurse practitioner through comprehensive coursework and practical experience in clinical settings.
+The online Master of Science in Nursing - Nurse Practitioner program (MSN-NP) at Saint Louis University School of Nursing prepares RN's as leaders in the role of the nurse practitioner through comprehensive coursework and practical experience in clinical settings.

 A variety of specialties and role preparations are offered to meet the demands of today's healthcare providers and patient care needs.
 An educator option is also available to those who plan to become involved in nursing education.
 Students who choose the Educator Option will take three additional courses focusing on theory and practicum experience in nursing education.
 An additional three credit Education course may be added so that the student may apply for the NLN Nurse Educator certificate.